Dan Levy's Avatar DanLevy.net

 It's Time for LLM Connection Strings

-Clean your env JUNK_DRAWER and simplify model config
+Tame your .env file and simplify model config

-Don’t you miss when every database required a miscellaneous grab-bag of environment variables?
+Remember the bad old days when connecting to a database meant juggling a miscellaneous grab-bag of environment variables?

 Terminal window